kumagai-group/pydefect/docs_rst/tutorial.rst

 Here, :code:`PMG_MAPI_KEY` is required for querying :code:`POSCAR` of competing materials as shown later.

 Input files for optimizing a unitcell using the PBEsol functional are generated by the following command.
-Here, the pbe functional is a default, so to change the XC functional, we need to use the :code:`-x` option.
+Here, the pbe functional is a default in :code:`vise`, so we need to use the :code:`-x` option to change the XC functional to PBEsol.

 ::

-    python $PATH_TO_VISE/vise/vise/main.py vasp_set -x pbesol
+    vise vasp_set -x pbesol

-where :code:`vasp_set`, or its abbreviation ( :code:`vs`) , is a sub-command option of vise main function.
+Here, :code:`vasp_set`, or its abbreviation ( :code:`vs`) , is a sub-command option of the :code:`vise` main function.
-In pydefect and vise, all the sub-commands have their own abbreviations for advanced users.
+In :code:`pydefect` and :code:`vise`, all the sub-commands have their own abbreviations.

-In :code:`vise`, we provide the default :code:`POTCAR` set regularly we use, but of course, users can adopt their favorite `POTCAR` set.
+In :code:`vise`, we provide the default :code:`POTCAR` set regularly we use, but of course, users can adopt their favorite :code:`POTCAR` set.
 In :code:`pydefect` and :code:`vise`, users can control various types of parameters using the :code:`pydefect.yaml` and :code:`vise.yaml` files, respectively.
 For example, we can use :code:`potcar_set` key for :code:`vasp_set` by writing :code:`vise.yaml` as